kushal-here/eigenfaces/README.md

-# Eigenfaces: Face Morphing Engine from Scratch
+# Eigenfaces — PCA-Based Face Morphing

 While studying linear algebra, the idea that a human face can be represented as a vector in high-dimensional space, and that SVD can extract the principal